2010 to the Present

 The below activities were conducted as a public service, free of charge.
 When an honorarium or other payment has been provided, I have noted it.

-- I look forward to presenting a webinar to members of the Association of Donor Relations Professionals (ADRP) on, “Taking a Step Back Will Lead You Forward,” on March 29, 2018.
+I enjoyed presenting a webinar to members of the Association of Donor Relations Professionals (ADRP) on, “Taking a Step Back Will Lead You Forward,” on March 29.
+To read an blog article that includes my central themes, click here.

-- Follow the link to read my blog article for Bloomerang, “How Startup Nonprofits Can Break Into the Big Leagues” (November, 2017).
-A donation from Bloomerang goes to IREC: Interstate Renewable Energy Council in thanks for the article.
+Follow the link to read my blog article for Bloomerang, “How Startup Nonprofits Can Break Into the Big Leagues” (November).
+A donation from Bloomerang in honor of the article has gone to IREC: Interstate Renewable Energy Council.

 - Nonprofit Ally, “Giving Thanks” (November 27).
-I became a founding “Ally” on the organization’s new website.
-This is my first article for them.
+I became a founding “Ally” on the organization’s new website and this was my first article for them.

 - NTEN Connect, a publication of NTEN: Nonprofit Technology Network, “Technology Adoption in the Workplace: A View from the Trenches” (May 18).
 Thanks to NTEN for sharing my musings on this important topic.